Emergency Department Clinical Research Unit

 The Emergency Department (ED) at St George’s participates in a number of research projects through the work of the Clinical Research Unit.
 In 2020 / 21 the unit enabled over 2500 patients to participate in research, more than any other Emergency Department in England.

 The unit is led by Professor Heather Jarman and brings together clinical staff and academics to find better care and treatments for patients and families in the ED.
 The research team has research nurses, practitioners and clinical staff who support the research programme.

-Patients and their families are offered the opportunity to participate in relevant research.
-Most studies offered are supported by the National Institute for Health Research.This means the research is seen as important to many people or could provide a very significant development in clinical care.
+We offer patients and their families the opportunity to participate in relevant research whilst in the department.
+Most studies offered are supported by the National Institute for Health Research and is seen as important to developing treatment or care in the NHS.
 If you’re interested in finding out more about participating in research there is advice on the ‘Be Part of Research‘ web page.

 Below are the links to more information to studies being led by the ED Clinical Research Unit

 The Clinical Academic Lead is responsible for the work of the Clinical Research Unit.
 This includes responsibility for the academic staff working on research projects and for the day to day operation of the unit both in recruiting participants to research studies.

 EM Consultant – research lead: Dr Phil Moss

 The EM Consultant research lead is responsible for the development of new medical Principal Investigators and the planning of training for Clinical Fellows (Research).

 The researcher in residence is an experienced researcher who supports the Clinical Research Unit’s own research program.
 They work with clinical staff to develop projects, support applications for research funding and provide mentorship to novice researchers.

 Our Clinical Fellows work in for 20% of their time in a research role alongside their work as doctors in the Emergency Department.
 In their research time they take an active part in a range of research related activities including developing their own projects.